heejae1213/object_tracking_deepsort/README.md

 This project is built on top of [Nanonets Object Tracking](https://github.com/abhyantrika/nanonets_object_tracking), which is built on top of [DeepSORT](https://github.com/nwojke/deep_sort).

-This tracking model is a typical tracking-by-detection model, and for detection part, [YOLOv3](https://github.com/nandinib1999/object-detection-yolo-opencv) is used.
+This tracking model is a tracking-by-detection model, and for detection part, [YOLOv3](https://github.com/nandinib1999/object-detection-yolo-opencv) is used.

 ![vehicle_tracking_demo](/readmes/result_YT.gif)